Thank you for your request. A member of our team will be in contact soon.

 Rule out ectopic pregnancy and check the pregnancy sac is located within the uterus

-Confirm viability of pregnancy
+Confirm viability of the pregnancy

 Check there is a baby's heartbeat present